Unique Financial Preferences of the Millennial Generation

 Aside from risk-aversion, Millennials have unique economic preferences regarding values.
-A desire for independence and purposeful work drive many young people to save and invest for short-term work goals.
+A desire for independence and purposeful work drives many young people to save and invest in short-term work goals.
 A recent study revealed that 29 percent of Millennials aim to use their investment returns to support work that they are passionate about.

 Do these preferences about risk and values affect Millennial financial decisions?
 More than you might expect.
 Let’s check out some of the financial behaviors of Millennials.

 They value the present more than the future

 Millennials tend to make financial decisions that lead to short-term returns instead of long-term financial stability.
 Data about investing styles mirror this tendency.
 According to a report published by BMO Wealth Management, just 32 percent of Millennial investors use a buy and hold strategy after receiving extra cash.

 Buying and holding assets over a long period is the surest way to maximize returns.
 The strategy reduces transaction fees, and it provides a long growth period.
 Finance legends like Warren Buffett have used this conventional investment wisdom.
 Interestingly, a majority of investors in every generation do not use these buy and hold strategy.

 A minority of Baby Boomers (43 percent) use the buy and hold strategy.
 In every generation, people who do not buy and hold use a “save first, decide later” strategy.
 This suggests that investors in every generation are concerned about what the future may hold.
 Millennials seem to be especially cautious.